yndc/plexus/README.md

 ## Advanced Usage

 ### Dependency Resolution (WAW, WAR)
-Cycles automatically handles complex dependency chains.
+plexus automatically handles complex dependency chains.

 - **Read-After-Write (RAW)**: A Reader will always run after a Writer of the same resource has finished.
 - **Write-After-Write (WAW)**: If multiple nodes write to the same resource, the order is determined by registration order (or priority).
 The second writer will run after the first.